drostron/slamdata-docs/source/administration-guide.rst

 1.2.1 Obtaining a license
 '''''''''''''''''''''''''
 You will need a license to use SlamData Advanced.
-If you do not have a license or SlamData.com account please visit https://slamdata.com/30-day-trial/ to obtain a trial license, https://slamdata.com/slamdata-jump-start/ to purchase a trial with additional training and support or https://slamdata.com/contact-us/ to get a quote for your SlamData Advanced License.
+If you do not have a license or SlamData.com account please go to https://slamdata.com/contact-us/ to get a quote for your SlamData Advanced License.